phreestyledesign/framework/modules/sub.backend/readme.md

 returns to FALSE.

 ## Tips
-- You can add sub.module route rules into `/sub.module/config/routes.php` file, database, autload, autorun, constants, plugins, config files are the same.
+- You can add sub.module route rules into `/sub.module/config/routes.php` file, database, autoload, autorun, constants, plugins, config files are the same.

 ## Hmvc Requests
 - Example hmvc request to a sub module.
     `echo request('backend/hello/test/1/2/3')->exec();`.
-- Example hmvc request to a module inside from any sub module.
+- Example hmvc request to a module from in any sub module.
     `echo request('captcha/create')->exec();`.

 ## CLI and Task Requests